phpclassic/php-shopify/README.md

 ```

 ### Requirements

 PHPShopify uses curl extension for handling http calls.
-So you need to have the curl extension installed and enabled with PHP.
+So you need to have the PHP curl extension installed and enabled.
->However if you prefer to use any other available package library for handling HTTP calls, you can easily do so by modifying 1 line in each of the `get()`, `post()`, `put()`, `delete()` methods in `PHPShopify\HttpRequestJson` class.

 ## Usage